Energy does not vanish

 The energy of a closed system is steady.
 It is not lost but rather converted into other forms, such as when kinetic energy is transferred into thermal energy or vice versa heat results in a force.

-The TRR 181 seminar is held every two weeks in the semester and as announced during semester break.
+The TRR 181 seminar is held every other week in the semester and as announced during semester break.
 The locations of the seminar changes between the three TRR181 locations, but is broadcastet online for all members of the TRR.